tomammon/ansible-reference/README.md

 **findipaddrs.yml** use the ios_facts module to prepare a JSON report of all configured IP addresses on network devices.
 Includes file manipulation operations.

+**ios_command-with-templates.yml** use ios_command iosxr_command to gather show output and then dump to a file using a jinja template and the template filter.
+See showcommand.j2 below.

 **ios_config-example.yml** use the ios_config module to make config changes in global config as well as configuration submodes

 **ios_vrf.yml** compare the ios_config and ios_vrf modules, showing ios_vrf's limitations (as of Ansible 2.4.
 2.5 is supposed to add things like route targets to ios_vrf)